ryancollingwood/DGAClassifier/quickstart.md

 setup/linux.sh
 ```

-# Go get a beverage ☕
+# Go get a beverage ☕ - Maybe Lunch 🥙
 This will take a LONG time as it's doing a couple of things, on a very tiny virtual machine.

+On a boosted Cloud shell it takes ~20 seconds per fit, so with a total of 240 fits thats...
+80 minutes.

 * Install virtualenv
 * Create a virtualenv `.venv`